Have some questions? Take a look at some of our FAQs for some quick answers!

 Can I run for election as an international student?

 Yes!
 We encourage all student wanting to run in elections.
-Campus Officer is a voluntary role and does not require a visa extension or right to work check.
+Part-time Officer is a voluntary role and does not require a visa extension or right to work check.
 The President positions are fixed-term paid positions outside of your studies, and you are able to work full-time.

 What type of visa will I need as an international student running for UCASU President?